raamji2403/blochchain_traffic_system/README.md

 ├── compiled_contract.json<br>
 ├── truffle-config.js

+## Truffle Set-Up
+  1. Open terminal to blockchain_traffic_system directory.<br>
+  2. Run the command to initialize truffle
+     ```bash
+       truffle init
+     ```
+  3. After that ,[ truffle_config.js  , /contracts , /migrations , /tests] 3 directories  and 1 folder will be created.<<br>
+  4. In truffle-config.js , un-command the deployment part and change the port to 7545 where Ganache blockchain runs in background.<br>
+  5. Put the Traffic.sol in /contracts directory and 2deploy_contract.js in /migrations directory.<br>
+  6. To compile the contract run
+     ```bash
+       truffle complie
+     ```
+  7. After that , /build/contracts/Traffic.json will be created and copy that to compiled_contract.json.

 ## Contributing
 Contributions are welcome!
 Please feel free to open issues or pull requests for any improvements or features.